In search of a good photograph of our pom, I visited my old blog. That was a mistake. A grave mistake.

 We were wrong.

 Our house could not be sold in time.
 Better Half and I walked away from it for their sake.
 We simply couldn't afford double mortgage payments, double utilities, and so on.
 It crushed my soul.
-The company handling the business end of the foreclosure fucked me over for a month and then gave me 2 days to pack and move... this is while recovering from cancer treatments, and while Better Half was enduring pain because he was putting off thoracic surgery while I recovered!... and then said we failed to sign a paper to receive $2k moving cost coverage from the VA, and then changed the move date twice, thus I could not hire movers in time.
+The company handling the business end of the foreclosure fucked me over for a month and then gave me 2 days to pack and move... this is while recovering from cancer treatments, and while Better Half was enduring pain because he was putting off thoracic surgery while I recovered!... and then they said we failed to sign a paper to receive $2k moving cost coverage from the VA (we think they pocketed it), and then changed the move date twice, thus I could not hire movers in time.

 We lost almost everything.
 My antiques, my childhood memories, my silver, my office furniture.
 I simply could NOT move it all on my own, and Better Half's friends couldn't possibly pack it all and move it in a day.
 A house fire would have been better - at least I could have said "oh, well, loss is loss" rather than cling to the fact that the company (Harris Realty) benefited from selling all the things we couldn't cart out.
 That is, when their people weren't stealing it.
 Thanks, Harris, for taking all my power tools and jewelry.